PayFabric/Release-Notes/README.md

 **ADDED.** Enhancement to PayFabric L2/L3 BIN Range Validation and Form Settings where line items details are only required on the virtual terminal if card level is purchasing/corporate/business card.

 **ADDED.** Added a new menu called Integrations under PayFabric Settings.
 This Integrations menu will contain the existing Bluefin P2PE integration.
-There will also a newly added integration support for SAP DPA, a cloud digital payment platform for SAP.
+There is also a newly added integration support for SAP DPA, a cloud digital payment platform for SAP.

 **ADDED.** Provide ability to specify a PageSize parameter for Get Transaction API, supported max page size is 15.
 This new added parameter is optional.